oa-kwaku/persuasive-argument-prediction-with-llms/README.md

 I prompted GPT 3.5 with the following prompt

->Here is a list of opinions: \n\n {examples} classify each row as delta:True or delta:False, >provide an explanation of 100 characters supported by features of the text such as
+>Here is a list of opinions: \n\n {examples} classify each row as delta:True or delta:False, provide an explanation of 100 characters supported by features of the text such as
 >{''.join(FEATURES)} ```{to_predict[['title', 'delta_label', 'selftext']]}``` produce your
 >results in valid csv format with header '\'row\', \'delta\', \'explanation\'' for every row >explanation should talk about the stylistic features, make sure that you include the row index in >the row column of the csv. make sure you produce a valid csv"

+the variable `{ examples }` in this case are 20 rows from the training set fed into the prompt in text format.
 (sadly GPT 3.5 did not produce a consistent csv, although it was simple enough to engineer it to one in PyCharm)

 **Sample Explanation**